BIGJRA/BIGJRA.github.io/rejuv.md

 Knocking out the Trubbish makes this a two-on-one.
 Any of your new Poison-types should be able to resist getting poisoned here, but really any strong STAB moves can take out the Trubbish.
-Ren’s Growlithe hits hard with Ember, plus he has two more in the back, so you shouldn’t really have to worry here.
+Ren's Growlithe hits hard with Ember, plus he has two more in the back, so you shouldn't really have to worry here.

 ## Game Corner Prizes

-Now’s a good time to mention all the prizes available in the game corner.
-While you can get them all right now with enough patience, it’s not necessary to grab everything right now.
+Now's a good time to mention all the prizes available in the game corner.
+While you can get them all right now with enough patience, it's not necessary to grab everything right now.

-Anyways, there’s a grand total of 120 coins along the ground in there, try to find them all.
-Otherwise, here’s what you can get here:
+Anyways, there's a grand total of 120 coins along the ground in there, try to find them all.
+Otherwise, here's what you can get here:

 Game Corner Coin Vendor Shop